NolanRapp/cs32-proj1/README.md

     The Parser:
-        The parser reads in a vector of tokens from the Lexer, and builds an abstract syntax tree using the Parser::parse() function.
-It then is able to easily preform the operations desired by the input!
+        The parser collects a queue of tokens (token line, token column, and token text) from the Lexer, and builds an abstract syntax tree using the Parser::parse() function.
+It is then able to easily calculate the desired S-Expression using the virtual function evaluateNode().
+It also constructs and prints the original S-Expression in infix form using the virtual function printInfix().
+In main, we run a try-catch block for runtime errors (exit code 3).
+Otherwise, parse errors (exit code 2) are thrown as they come up in AST building and calculating.

-            Functions:
+            Important Functions:
-                (STILL WORKING..)
-Parser::Parser(): constructor that initializes the token vector

-                (STILL WORKING..)
-TreeNode* Parser::parse(): parses the token vector, and constructs an abstract syntax tree.
-It then uses other functions within the Parse.cpp file to preform the desired calculation.

-                (STILL WORKING..)
-TreeNode::evaluateNode(): of the class TreeNode.
-BASE Virtual function (utilizing inheritance) to initialize the input to 0.0, before getting later sorted in other classes.

-                (STILL WORKING..)
-TreeLeaf::evaluateNode(): assigns value collected by TreeNode::evaluateNode()

-                (STILL WORKING..)
-TreeOperator::TreeOperator: assigns the proper left and right children (values) to the operator.

-                (STILL WORKING..)
-TreeOperator::evaluateNode(): returns the value of the operation between the left child, operator, and right child.

-                (STILL WORKING..)
-TreeOperator::~TreeOperator(): deletes the right and left variables, as these are type TreeNode* and could mess with memory.

-    Error Messages:
+                Parser::Parser():
+                    Constructor that initializes the token vector.
+It checks for initial Parse Errors, then calls createTree() to begin constructing the AST.
+The head of this tree is assinged to a variable.
+                Parser::createTree():
+                    Utilizes recursion to create AST.
+As tree is constructed, items are popped off the queue.
+Checks for Parse Errors along the way.
+                    Returns an AST of type TreeNode*.
+                Parser::parseError():
+                    Prints a parse error with corresponding line, column, and text.
+Exits with exit code 2.

+                evaluateNode():
+                    Virtual function that's base class is TreeNode, and is inherited by TreeLeaf and TreeOperator.
+                    Returns the evaluated S-Expression.

+                TreeOperator::printInfix():
+                    Virtual function that prints the input S-Expression as infix form.
+Implements recursion to iterate through children vector to aquire values.
+Keeps parenthesis in original places.
+                    Returns if children vector is empty.